 - Environment variables to easily update the most common settings

-- Battle-tested - Firework has been using these images in production for quite a long time now!
+- Battle-tested - a growing community has been using these images in production for quite a long time now!

 Kool-Optimized Docker Images